nus-unix-workshop/2021-s1/docs/tmate.md

 tmate
 ```

-You should then see the following messages:
+You should then see the following messages (or something similar):

 ```
 Tip: if you wish to use tmate only for remote access, run: tmate -F        [0/0]